cucumber/docs/content/wiki/autotest-integration.md

 ### Customizing Autotest Behavior

-When autotest runs your features, it looks for an `autotest` profile in your [[cucumber.yml]].
+When autotest runs your features, it looks for an `autotest` profile in your [cucumber.yml](/cucumber/cucumber.yml/).
 If it finds one, it uses that profile when running your features.
 It's useful to use the Pretty formatter in autotest to see exactly what's going on as your scenarios fail.
 However, the Pretty formatter may be too much information when autotest does its final run-through of all of your features.
 If you define an `autotest-all` profile, autotest will use this profile instead when it runs all of your features.
 You may want to use the Progress formatter for `autotest-all`.
-For more information on defining profiles, see \[\[Running Features]].
+For more information on defining profiles, see [Running Features](/cucumber/running-features/).

 You can also customize a number of elements of autotest itself by adding a `.autotest` file to the root of your project and/or your home directory.
 Most of these features are more useful for customizing the way unit tests run; for instance, you can customize the mapping between code files and the tests which test them.